matthigger/gradescope_mean/README.md

 ## Other outputs

-- Provide an output file via `--late_csv` to count late days per student-assignment pair.
+- Provide an output file via `--late_csv` to observe late days per student-assignment pair.

 - Provide the `--per_student` flag to create a folder of student-specific csvs, helpful for emailing students the particulars of their grades.